UCF/WRC-Provost/readme.markdown

-# Women's Research Center Theme (Provost)
+# Women's Research Center Theme (WRC)

-This theme is based on the Provost theme.
+This theme is based on the WRC theme.